khelz424/Spotify-Project/SpotifyProject.md

 Top 5 Albums(Overall) with their respective artists.

 STEPS FOLLOWED
-1. Loaded the data into PowerBI
+1. Loaded the data into PowerBI.
-2. I did not have to do any data cleaning as they were no errors,formatting issues,duplicates,nulls, or empty rows
+2. I did not have to do any data cleaning as they were no errors,formatting issues,duplicates,nulls, or empty rows.
 3. Created a Calculated column for the date.
 Firslty; I created a new table called Calendar,copied the date column and pasted it in the Calendar table, and then I created a calculated column to showcase the dates from the first day of the month to the last day of the month because the dates were not in order.

    Snapshot of Calculated Column: